gla-rad/iala_ms2_maritime_service/source/guideline/features.md

   <td><strong>I want to:</strong> Schedule a subscription to the latest AtoN information at any point in the future,</td>
 </tr>
 <tr>
-  <td><strong>so that:</strong> I can automatically receive updates on change, but only when I need them to minimise use resource usage and costs.</td>
+  <td><strong>so that:</strong> I can automatically receive updates on change, but only when I need them to minimize use resource usage and costs.</td>
 </tr>
 <tr>
   <td rowspan="3">F005</td>